splaisan/ngs-tools/README.md

 ### **CLC-to-BAM**

-The bash script **[CLC-to-BAM.sh](fastq-tools/CLC-to-BAM.sh)**  takes a BAM file and two fastq files, all exported from a CLC genomic reference mapping experiment and combines them all into ONE BAM file.
+The bash script **[CLC-to-BAM.sh](fastq-tools/CLC-to-BAM.sh)**  takes a BAM file and two fastq files containing unmapped reads (paired and single, all tree files were exported from a CLC genomic reference mapping experiment) and combines them all into ONE BAM file.
 Some validation and fix are applied but the BAM is not 100% clean (although sufficiently for GCAT analysis).

 ### **avgQdist2linePlot.R**